Luke Raley Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.26 team ERA ranks 17th across all MLB pitching staffs.
+- The Dodgers have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- Dodgers pitchers combine to give up 58 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- His most recent appearance came on Saturday against the St. Louis Cardinals, when the right-hander tossed five innings, surrendering three earned runs while allowing four hits.
+- In his most recent outing on Sunday against the St. Louis Cardinals, the lefty went 3 2/3 innings, giving up four earned runs while surrendering five hits.

-- The 30-year-old has put up a 5.88 ERA and 6.5 strikeouts per nine innings across nine games this season, while allowing a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.